amochkin/action-javascript/README.md

 - Executes any Javascript code
 - Inputs and outputs can be overridden
-- Can read arbitrary inputs and write arbitratry outputs
+- Can read arbitrary inputs and write arbitrary outputs

 ## Usage